Task #207

 The second benefit is that, in my experience, this can be considerably faster than using gdalwarp.

-Updated by Rick Reeves about 13 years ago
+Updated by Rick Reeves over 13 years ago

 I see your point re: cell resolution, if we stay in the realm of arc-seconds.